-All students need to complete a number of teaching placements in a diverse range of practicum centres (as prescribed by the Education Council).
+All students need to complete a number of teaching placements in a diverse range of practicum centres.
 The centres are mainly based in Auckland and include Pacific Island language nests, early childhood education and full daycare centres, kindergartens, community-based preschool facilities with a focus on Pacific teaching settings.